 For companies in the call or option business, the bank can give a letter to guarantee that the business will provide an underlying asset if the other party exercises their call option.

-Letter of Credit vs Letter of Guarantee
+Letter of Credit Vs Letter of Guarantee

 These differences are:

-- First, letters of credit protect the financial interests of the seller, letters of guarantee ensure that both parties meet their contractual obligations.
+• First, letters of credit protect the financial interests of the seller; letters of guarantee ensure that both parties meet their contractual obligations.
 As a result, the guarantee letter may be more expensive than the credit letter.

-- Secondly, letters of guarantee are more versatile and can be used for more purposes than a letter of credit.
+• Secondly, letters of guarantee are more versatile and can be used for more purposes than a letter of credit.

-- The third difference is that while a letter of credit is meant to instill confidence so that a business agreement is finalized, a bank guarantee minimizes the risk of loss if one party defaults on the contract.
+• The third difference is that while a letter of credit is meant to instill confidence so that a business agreement is finalized, a bank guarantee minimizes the risk of loss if one party defaults on the contract.

 How does a Letter of Guarantee Work?

-Letters of guarantee become a necessity in case one party in a transaction is not certain whether the other party will meet the financial obligation.
-This mainly applies when purchasing costly equipment and other assets.
-Nevertheless, the entire amount of debt is not covered by this but only a portion of the amount in question is paid such as principal amount or interest.
+Nevertheless, the entire amount of debt is not covered by this but only a portion of the amount in question is paid, such as the principal amount or interest.
 The bank decides the amount of money it will compensate its client.
 A bank annual charge fee is attached to the service.
 This represents a percentage of the money the bank owes the client in case of default.

-Use case example of letter of guarantee
+Use the example of a letter of guarantee

-To illustrate how a letter of guarantee works, let’s imagine a case where ABC has contracted a company, XYZ, to provide expensive agricultural machinery.
+To illustrate how this works, let’s imagine a case where ABC has contracted a company, XYZ, to provide expensive agricultural machinery.
 ABC is a relatively new company, and XYZ doubts that the other party can pay for the goods.
 In such a situation, ABC will approach its bank and obtain a guarantee letter, which will assure XYZ that it will be paid once the goods have been delivered.
 Once the letter has been given, the supplier is assured that the buyer will pay for the goods, and the buyer knows that the seller is committed to delivering the goods to them.

-When is it required?
+When is It Required?

-A letter of guarantee provides the surety that the other party will fulfill the obligations set in a contract of sale.
+A letter of guarantee assures the surety that the other party will fulfill the obligations set in a contract of sale.
 However, various situations may lead one party to doubt that the other will deliver as promised.

-Here, we discuss three circumstances where a buyer or supplier may need assurance through a letter of guarantee.
+Here, we discuss three circumstances where a buyer or supplier may need assurance through a letter of guarantee:

 New supplier

-Conducting transactions with a new partner needs some level of certainty that the other party will not be at default.
+Conducting transactions with a new partner requires some level of certainty that the other party will not be in default.
 Some sellers may also be unwilling to provide expensive goods or services on credit to a new buyer.
 In such a case, the seller may request a letter of guarantee because the other party does not have a track record that can be used to evaluate financial capacity.

 Start-up company